 Commission | Staff Selection Commission (SSC) |

-Exam Name | SSC CHSL Exam |
+Exam Name | SSC CHSL Exam 2025 |

-Vacancies | 3712 |
+Vacancies | 3131 (tentative) |

 Mode of Exam | Online |

-SSC CHSL Tier 1 Exam Date | 8th September to 18th September, 2025 |
+SSC CHSL Tier 1 Exam Date | 8th – 18th September 2025 |

-Selection Process | Tier 1 and Tier 2 |
+Selection Process | Tier 1 → Tier 2 (Descriptive + Skill Test) |

-Official website | ssc.gov.in |
+Official Website | ssc.gov.in |

 SSC CHSL Reasoning Syllabus – Tier I Syllabus

-The SSC CHSL Tier I Reasoning Syllabus encompasses a wide range of topics designed to evaluate candidates’ logical thinking and reasoning abilities.
+The SSC CHSL Tier I Reasoning Syllabus consists a wide range of topics designed to evaluate candidates’ logical thinking and reasoning abilities.
 It includes both verbal and non-verbal reasoning questions, assessing problem-solving skills, pattern recognition, and critical thinking.

 - Semantic Analogy